 Approaches to continued equity assessment and improvement in policies, classroom practices, and leadership

-Leadership for Equity and Social JusticeStudents will create a Social Justice Action Plan using equity audit to uncover, understand, and change inequities that are internal to schools and districts in three area: teacher quality, educational programs, and student achievement.
+Leadership for Equity and Social JusticeStudents will create a Social Justice Action Plan using an equity audit to uncover, understand, and change inequities that are internal to organizations in four areas: age equity, gender equity, racial equity, and accessibility.